B4rC0/Writeups/cw2018-cyberchallenge/README.md

 ID,Date,Name,, Amount ,Currency,Type,,,

-Throwing it in Excel and playing with various parameters, we eventually find a transaction that has the highest transaction amount:
+Throwing it in Excel and playing with various parameters is the best we had.
+We eventually found a transaction that has the highest amount:
 `20183521797,01/04/2018,Sultan,Okereke," 57,250,600 ",UGX,Transfer,,,`

 Solution is: 20183521797